Sample entropy for graph signals: An approach to nonlinear dynamic analysis of data on networks: Discussions and Conclusions

 We formulated a formal extension of SampEn to graph signals, applicable to directed/undirected, and binary/weighted graphs, and further evaluated on synthetic and real-world datasets systematically.
 The empirical experiments provide a proof-of-concept that SampEn$_{G}$ unifies 1D time series, 2D images, and arbitrary graph signals within a single framework.

 In particular, on directed paths, SampEn$_{G}$ reproduces classical SampEn on the logistic map.
 On 2D images modelled as signals over regular grids, it yields texture rankings consistent with SampEn$_{2D}$ \cite{sampen_2d}.
+Our experiment using the Kuramoto model to simulate dynamic organisation over three network topologies demonstrated the effectiveness of SampEn$_{G}$ in: (i) tracking local synchronisation before global synchronisation, discriminating the locally-constrained geometric graphs from globally connected (Barab\'asi-Albert and Erd\H{o}s--R\'enyi networks), (ii) in scenario where distribution of frequency patterns are similar, as in the sine signal from the Kuramoto model, we see that SampEn$_{G}$ was able to continue tracking the network organisation; while DE$_{G}$ fails.
+This was attributed to the assessment of pattern recurrence on a continuous space, rather than binning the signals and evaluating them as a cumulative frequency distribution.

-On real-world networked systems, including weather station, wireless sensor networks, and freeway traffic, SampEn$_{G}$ distinguishes between dynamical regimes that are known to differ in variability and organisation (night vs day, free-flow vs congestion).
-These applications also illustrate that the method is effective for relatively short recordings, as in the Intel Berkeley sensor network, and adaptable to distinct interpretations of the underlying topology, from geometric distance (weather stations) to wireless communication-reliability.
-Interestingly, in the FT-AED freeway experiment, SampEn$_{G}$ on a directed topology appears to respond earlier to the onset of congestion than DE$_{G}$ and the recorded speed of traffic, suggesting that conditional entropy on graphs can provide complementary information to Shannon-entropy measures.
+On real-world networked systems, including weather station, wireless sensor networks, and freeway traffic (FT-AED and PeMS), SampEn$_{G}$ distinguishes between dynamical regimes that are known to differ in variability and organisation (night vs day, free-flow vs congestion).
+These applications also illustrate that the method is effective for relatively short recordings, as in the Intel Berkeley sensor network ($108$ samples within each window), and adaptable to distinct interpretations of the underlying topology, from geometric distance (weather stations) to wireless communication-reliability.

+In the FT-AED freeway experiment, SampEn$_{G}$ computed on the \emph{directed} traffic topology (encoding downstream flow constraints) appears to respond earlier to the onset of congestion than both DE$_G$ and the mean measured speed.
+We note, however, that this early-warning behaviour was observed in this specific directed-topology setting.
+In contrast, in the extended PeMS analysis over a \(18k\)-node sensor network, conducted on an \emph{undirected} distance-based similarity graph of state scale, did not show the early-warning advantage.
+Therefore, the timing advantage should be interpreted as potentially \emph{topology/single freeway-dependent} (and possibly facilitated by directionality), rather than a universal property across traffic networks.

+Across the three state-transition case studies on networks---the Kuramoto model (Tables~\ref{Table:KMsd} and~\ref{Table:KMbend}), FT-AED (Fig.~\ref{fig:EntropyFT-AED}), and PeMS (Fig.~\ref{fig:pemschange})---SampEn$_{G}$ shows consistently strong sensitivity to changes in network organisation, often providing information complementary to the Shannon-entropy based DE$_G$.
+A systematic comparison of directed vs.\ undirected constructions on matched traffic graphs is a natural direction for future work to clarify when directionality yields earlier or sharper transition detection.

 At the same time, the investigations with synthetic experiments reveal an important requirement for SampEn$_{G}$: the preservation of local multi-hop neighbourhood distinctiveness.
 SampEn$_{G}$ relies on matching probabilities defined in respect to a fixed, hard tolerance $\epsilon$, its behaviour therefore differs from those of Shannon-based entropies where the state space is partitioned and each symbol is guaranteed to fall into one of the bins.